 The report sought to align e-scootersharing operation with City of Portland goals, as follows:

-The media release reported the following findings from the study:
+Additionally, the media release reported the following findings from the study:

 Several findings show that e-scooters were well-received by Portlanders: